TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-10-26-the-bullet-proof-symfony-command-naming.md

  }
 ```

-There is one disadvantage though.
+There is one disadvantage, though.
 In case of command rename, the configs that use the command have to updated too <em class="fas fa-fw fa-times text-danger fa-lg"></em>

-Is it a good trade off?
+Is it a good trade-off?
 I don't know.

 <br>

 **What is your way to not care about command naming?** Let me know in the comments.
 I'm really curious.
-It seems like a small irrelevant issues, but if I could choose to have 1 less issue to worry about, I'd take it and focus on something that needs my attention.
+It seems like a small irrelevant issue, but if I could choose to have one less issue to worry about, I'd take it and focus on something that needs my attention.

 <br>